matthew-rister/mesh-simplification/README.md

 ### Vulkan

 This project requires a graphics driver with Vulkan 1.3 support.
-While not required for release builds, this project requires the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) for debug builds which enable [validation layers](https://vulkan.lunarg.com/doc/view/latest/windows/validation_layers.html) by default.
+While not required for release builds, this project requires the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) for debug builds which enables [validation layers](https://vulkan.lunarg.com/doc/view/latest/windows/validation_layers.html) by default.

 ### Package Management